Albert Rosas

-Albert Rosas Ubach (born 19 August 2002), sometimes known as Berto, is an Andorran professional footballer who plays as a forward for Spanish club Betis Deportivo Balompié, on loan from FC Andorra, and the Andorra national team.
+Albert Rosas Ubach (born 19 August 2002), sometimes known as Berto, is an Andorran professional footballer who plays as a forward for Spanish club UD Logroñés, on loan from FC Andorra, and the Andorra national team.

 Career

 A youth product of FC Andorra and Lleida Esportiu, Rosas made his senior debut with Atlético Monzón, being loaned to the club on 2 August 2021.
 On 1 August 2022, after scoring 16 goals for Monzón during the 2021–22 Tercera División RFEF, he renewed with Andorra until 2025 and was loaned to Segunda Federación side Utebo FC.

-On 31 January 2023, after scoring 11 goals overall for Utebo, Rosas was loaned to Real Betis' reserves also in the fourth tier.
+On 31 January 2023, after scoring 11 goals overall for Utebo, Rosas was loaned to Real Betis' reserves, also in the fourth tier.
+His loan with the latter was extended for a further year on 26 June, and he finished the 2023–24 season with 17 appearances overall as the club achieved promotion to Primera Federación.

+Upon returning, Rosas was assigned to Andorra's first team now also in the third division, but was rarely used and left on loan to CD Atlético Baleares back in the fourth tier on 30 January 2025; he also agreed to a contract extension with his parent club until 2027.
+On 11 August, he joined UD Logroñés also in a temporary deal.

 International career

 Rosas debuted with the Andorra national team in a 4–1 2022 FIFA World Cup qualification loss to Poland on 12 November 2021.